A Cat’s Amazing Feat of Wall Climbing

 The problem for this cat is getting down.
 It probably shimmied down backwards and then jumped the last 5 feet or so.

-I am reminded of a cat that I lived with – Missie.
-Half or a quarter Norwegian Forest cat she would climb 30 foot trees with ease and come down head first all the way down!
+I am reminded of a cat that I lived with many years ago – Missie.
+Half or a quarter Norwegian Forest cat she would climb 30-foot trees with ease and come down head first all the way down!
 Totally awesome.
 She could jump to the top of a large fridge freezer from a sitting position.
 I miss her terribly.

-An active indoor/ outdoor cat doesn’t need its claws trimmed in my opinion.
-My old lady cat does because she has become very passive and her claws don’t wear down.
+An active indoor/outdoor cat doesn’t need its claws trimmed in my opinion.
+My old lady cat did because she became very passive and her claws don’t wear down.
 Claws that are not used enough can become ingrowing into the paw pad unless they are trimmed.

 Does a visitor have a story about their cat’s climbing ability?